hoaitran308/hoaitran308/README.md

-- 👋 Hi, I’m @nothecoder aka Hoai Tran.
+- 👋 Hi, I’m @hoaitran308 aka Hoai Tran.
-- 🌱 I’m a software technology junior student at University of Economics Ho Chi Minh city.
 - 📫 You can contact me by facebook (fb.com/VanHoai.308) or email (tranvanhoai.tt4@gmail.com).
 - <3 Hope you have a nice day!